Citadel Mall: History

 It was announced on February 24, 2017 that the mall was purchased for $17 million by TMP SRE 1, LLC, a limited-liability company of local business persons led by managing partner Richard C. Davis who is noted for developing and starring in the first season of A&E's "Flip This House" reality television series.
 The new owners have indicated that they intend to upgrade the mall's tenant mix to better suit the area while also adding entertainment and mixed-use elements including the construction of a multi-story travel sports facility attached to the mall.
 Former management company Spinoso Real Estate Group has been replaced by the new ownership and the property is now managed by JLL - Jones Lang LaSalle.

 On March 17, 2017, JCPenney announced that its store would be closing as part of a plan to close 138 stores nationwide.
 The store closed on July 31, 2017.
 The JCPenney building was purchased by a subsidiary of the mall's new owners for $5.2 million and has been leased to the Medical University of South Carolina for a 20-year lease.
 It will undergo a $32.9 million renovation and conversion into a MUSC outpatient medical facility to include a musculoskeletal service line, ambulatory surgery center, imaging, patient services and support.

 On May 3, 2018, Sears announced that it would also be closing in August 2018 as part of a plan to close 42 stores nationwide.
 Within days of the news of the closure, it was subsequently announced that the mall's owners had acquired the Sears property for $7.55 million.
 They stated that the acquisition of the Sears parcel was the final piece of a three-step process to transform the mall "into something more grand and consistent with the West Ashley revitalization plan."
 As a part of the planned upgrades and renovations Citadel Mall was also to be renamed EPIC Center.

-Since 2019, HBO leases the 132,000-square-foot Sears store for principal photography for its television series The Righteous Gemstones.
+From 2019 to 2025, HBO leased the 132,000-square-foot Sears store for principal photography for its television series The Righteous Gemstones.
+Since the series ended with the 2025 season, the former Sears space remains vacant.

 On January 6, 2023 it was reported that the mall was acquired by real estate investors Singerman Real Estate of Chicago, Illinois for an undisclosed sum.
-Future plans have not as yet been announced and it is unknown if the new owners intend to proceed with the planned renaming and redevelopment proposed by its former owners.
+Future plans have not as yet been announced, and it is unknown if the new owners intend to proceed with the planned renaming and redevelopment proposed by its former owners, although several references to “Epic Center” throughout the mall on temporary walls covering vacant storefronts have been covered over with other graphics.